IslamKhSh/CardSlider/README.md

 3. [CardSliderAdapter](https://github.com/IslamKhSh/CardSlider/blob/master/cardslider/src/main/java/com/github/islamkhsh/CardSliderAdapter.kt): Abstract class that must be extended and passed to CardSliderViewPager as its adapter.

 ## Features
-1- Show preview of pages in left and right.
+1- Show preview of pages in left and right (or top and bottom).

 2- Can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.

 3- Can make pages auto swiped after specific time.

-4- Full customize the appearance of the the CardView and ViewPager.

-5- Add indicator and full customize it easily.
+4- Add indicator and full customize it easily.

-6- Infinite indicators like those in the Instagram app.
+5- Infinite indicators like those in the Instagram app.

-7- RTL Support.
+6- RTL Support.

-8- Support vertical orientation.
+7- Support vertical orientation.

 ## Add to project